 Alexander the Great Hotel

 Thessaloniki wasn’t our final destination.
-Once we arrived there we headed an hour and a half south to Alexander the Great hotel in Kyropigo.
+Once we arrived there we headed an hour and a half south to Alexander the Great Beach hotel in Kyropigo.
 Wine Tasting

 Shortly after arriving, they treated me to a wine tasting class where we got to try four white wines and two red wines.
 All the wines we tried were from Greece.
 I gotta say the Greeks make excellent wine!
 (Don’t worry, when I say “we” I mean the other guests attending the wine tasting, not the kids!)
 The wine tasting was led by an expert and overall simply phenomenal.
 Here are the six wines we tasted.

 Day 4: Halkidiki